Common Cations are not Polarizable: Effects of Dispersion Correction on Hydration Structures from Ab Initio Molecular Dynamics

 Dispersion interaction can be important even in systems where electrostatic forces dominate.
 A prominent example is liquid water, where lack of dispersion in common density functional theory (DFT) methods leads to a qualitatively flawed description~\cite{Schmidt2009-10.1021/JP901990U, Lin2012-10.1021/CT3001848, Gillan2016-10.1063/1.4944633}.
 Indeed, ab initio molecular dynamics (AIMD) simulations with standard generalized gradient approximation (GGA) functionals predict water to be solid at room temperature~\cite{Yoo2011-10.1063/1.3573375, Morawietz2016-10.1073/PNAS.1602375113}.
 This problem can be largely fixed by adding an empirical dispersion term (D)~\cite{Grimme2004-10.1002/JCC.20078, Grimme2016-10.1021/ACS.CHEMREV.5B00533}.

 Within the generally employed D3 scheme~\cite{Grimme2010-10.1063/1.3382344}, atom-specific London dispersion coefficients are assigned independent of the electronic density.
 This works well in most cases.
 However, one should be careful when large changes in electronic density occur, such as when moving from a neutral atom to the corresponding cation.
 For example, a sodium atom has a polarizability of 24~\AA$^3$~\cite{Ekstrom1995-10.1103/PhysRevA.51.3883}, while that of the sodium cation is two orders of magnitude smaller, amounting to only 0.18~\AA$^3$~\cite{Molina2011-10.1063/1.3518101}.
 Modeling aqueous alkali halide salt solutions using atomic rather than ionic polarizabilities may thus lead to severe artifacts.
 Note that this approach is widespread in AIMD simulations despite the fact that the authors of the D3 method explicitly pointed the issue out.
-Also note that a new variant of the dispersion correction D4~\cite{Caldeweyher2017-10.1063/1.4993215, Caldeweyher2019-10.1063/1.5090222} takes hybridization effects on the polarizabilities into account.
-However, it falls short of accounting for the large difference between atomic and ionic polarizabilities.
+Also note that the more recent variant of the dispersion correction D4~\cite{Caldeweyher2017-10.1063/1.4993215, Caldeweyher2019-10.1063/1.5090222} as well as the Tkatchenko--Scheffler method~\cite{Tkatchenko2012-10.1103/PHYSREVLETT.108.236402} take to a certain extent hybridization effects on the polarizabilities into account.
+However, they still fall short of adequately accounting for the large differences between atomic and cationic polarizabilities.

 In this study, we investigate the effect of applying atomic polarizabilities on the hydration structure of selected alkali and alkali earth cations in dilute and concentrated aqueous salt solutions.
 We demonstrate that this effect is sizable and can, in some cases, like for sodium or potassium cations, lead to the qualitatively incorrect description of the ionic hydration shell and ion pairing.
 We also suggest a simple and efficient fix: setting the cationic dispersion coefficients to zero.